 In this field, you will want to impress the clients by doing everything they say without questioning.
 However, some customers tend to take advantage of this as you will have come across as a pushover.
 Even though you want to please them, it shouldn’t be to the extent that they start wearing you out with outrageous demands – some of which might make you lose your money.

-As much this might be your hobby, you are still in business, and you don’t want to be losing your time and money over nothing.
+As much as this might be your hobby, you are still in business, and you don’t want to be losing your time and money over nothing.
 Once you become firm with your decisions, the clients are more likely to respect you more.

 5. Terminate their services

 Yes, you read that right.
-Some clients have an incorrigible behavior that might end up being harmful to your business and even reputation.
+Some clients have incorrigible behavior that might end up being harmful to your business and even your reputation.
 Sometimes, money isn’t worth it.
 There are certain warning signs that you should watch out for, which necessitate the firing of the client.
 These include:

 - The scope of the work getting bigger yet the customer doesn’t wish to pay extra